neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App.md

 If the code can't download the image for whatever reason - It will return the `failure.html` template.
 This will basically just be a simple `html` page saying there was an error in retrieving the image.

-Also, I've specified a different `@app.route` (/detect).
-This will need to refelcted in the `index.html` file.
+Also, I've specified a different `@app.route`.
+This will need to reflected in the `index.html` file.

 # Frontend

 Now I'll create the frontend `html` code.
-Through this inferface the user can upload an image, and also specify a url to the image.
+This inferface alows the user to upload an image or specify a url to an image.

 <script src="https://gist.github.com/spiyer99/ba33eb7e2770473d74b358066cb0058e.js"></script>

 There's not much to it.
-We create a simple form and tell it to link to the app.route('/detect') flask code.
+We create a simple form and tell it to link to the @app.route('/detect') flask code.
 We also need to specify the method.
 If the user is uploading an image, it's POST.
 If the user is giving us the url to an image, it's GET.

 The `failure.html` template is even simpler.

 <script src="https://gist.github.com/spiyer99/c7e43b50659916b48be0c4e33e7af62f.js"></script>

-Now we can move on the actual deep learning part.
+Now we can move on to the actual deep learning part.

 # The Model